 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Bones Never Lie

-It is part of the Temperance Brennan #17 series and is a This forensic mystery is a hardcover edition that was published by Bantam on September 23, 2014 and has 336 pages.
+It is part of the Temperance Brennan #17 series and is a forensic mystery that was published by Bantam on September 23, 2014 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Bones are Forever, Speaking in Bones, Bones of the Lost

 Seventeenth in the Temperance Brennan mystery series revolving around a forensics anthropologist with time split between North Carolina, Montreal, and Vermont.

 This ARC was provided by NetGalley and Bantam in exchange for an honest review.

 You gotta read this one!
 Major series change in this!!

 Wow, that’s some mix of characters that Reichs has teamed up in Bones Never Lie, lol.
 Most of ’em you wouldn’t waste a coffee break on.
 Especially Tinker.
 What.
 A. Jerk.
 I wish he’d put as much effort into solving the case as he does in baiting Slidell.
 Even if it is a side issue, I’m gonna be right curious to find out what happens to him!